dylantzx/HackerRank/README.md

 # HackerRank

-Here are my attempts at these questions.
+The solutions may not be the most optimal.
+These are just my attempts at the questions.

 ## Algorithms